-- Requires sole use of an area of public open space for a period exceeding 30 days whether continuous or in total over a year. - Regular or recurring activities requiring exclusive use of an area for less than 30 days will require special consideration as to whether or not tenders will be required - Other situations as determined by Council

-Notwithstanding the above, where Council receives a proposal developed by the proponent that would ordinarily require a tender, Council will consider an initial approval for a limited period without going to tender.
+- Requires sole use of an area of public open space for a period exceeding 30 days whether continuous or in total over a year. - e.
+Regular or recurring activities requiring exclusive use of an area for less than 30\ days-will require special consideration as to whether or not tenders will be required - •\\\Other situations as determined by Council - The tender process will require a full Development Application to be approved at Council - Notwithstanding the above, where Council receives a proposal developed by the proponent that would ordinarily require a tender, Council will consider an initial approval for a limited period without going to tender.
 This will include considering existing licenses, the anticipated impacts of the activity and advertising & seeking public comment.
 At the end of this period Council will review the activity and call for tenders if appropriate.
 This is dependent on the requirement of Council's procurement policy.